Skip to main content

 Exploration geologists must interpret complex data in order to focus exploration and evaluation efforts on the best targets.
 This key skill is underpinned by learning how rocks behave in different settings and at different scales through fieldwork.
 In the field, students learn to make maps, identify rocks and rock structures, and assess the evidence to determine whether they contain valuable resources.

 We make the most of our location and take plenty of local field trips.
 In the past, we have visited Pembrokeshire, Snowdonia, Cornwall and Dorset, where the rocks contain metalliferous ores or energy resources.
-There will also be opportunities for overseas trips.
+There will also be opportunities for an overseas field trip.
 Previously, we have visited northern Spain to learn how to map complex structures and Cyprus to explore mineral deposits that originally formed in magma chambers and submarine vents on the deep ocean floor.

 Next steps